LuisMunar/api-spring-boot/README.md

 - Install the next plugins in the POM for the unit test coverage
   - `jacoco-maven-plugin`

+- NOTE: Consider the posibility that to execute unit test with jacoc, mockito or junit, we need change th version java in pom to 17 `<java.version>17</java.version>`

 ## Scripts
 - To execute all unit test
   - `make test`